acnolan2/Open_data_mashup/Documentation/Data_Documentation_PRDataset.md

 ######Scripts used for Data Collection

-- "Add file name here"
-- "Add file name here"
+- "Webscraping_Script1_getstxtfiles.py"
+	- Uses "2017urls.txt"
+- "Webscraping_Script2_usestxtfiles.py"

 ######Description of Data Collection

 - The process used to collect this data includes, gathering the URLs into a .txt file titled "2017urls.txt."
-Then running the webscraping file titled "___", to extract out the data.
-Finally, another script is run to get a cleaned version of this dataset which is the final version, titled "Add title here."
+Then running the two web scraping files mentioned above in succession to extract out the data.

 ######What do the 'Records' Represent?

-Each row in this dataset represents one instance of a press release, published on a particular date.
+Each row in this dataset represents one instance of a press release published on a particular date.

 ######Dimension of Data

-- There are approximately 1000 rows of data for this dataset and 3 columns.
+- There are approximately 1003 rows of data for this dataset and 4 columns.

 ######Data Types